 The American pattern offered a variety of sizes and shapes when it came to Salad Plates.
 The Fostoria Glass Company also produced a large Salad Plate, and one of the main differences between the smaller (7″) and larger (8½”) Salad Plates – besides the size variation – is the center design of the plate.
 The larger Salad Plate has a large center; the smaller Salad Plate has a small center.

 Many people often confuse the 7″ Salad Plates with the 6″ Bread and Butter Plates, even though there is definitely a size difference between them.
 Simply put, they look quite similar.
 Both plates have the small centers.
 With a quick glance, and not having a ruler or tape measure with you, it would be easy to confuse the two.

-Luckily for us, the 7″ Salad Plates were produced for almost fifty years, so they are still relatively easy to find in the aftermarket.
+Luckily for us, the 7″ Salad Plates were produced for almost fifty years, so they are still relatively easy to find.
 Just bear in mind, the sizes are approximate – as these pieces were handmade.
-Even though the Fostoria Glass Company described this particular Salad Plate as being 7″ in size, many plates were produced that were slightly bigger – upwards to 7½” or more.
+Even though the Fostoria Glass Company described this particular Salad Plate as being 7″ in size, many plates were produced upwards to 7½” or more.

-If you are interested in learning more about current availability and pricing of Fostoria American Salad Plates, please click the following affiliate link for available Salad Plates on eBay.
+If you are interested in learning more about current availability and pricing of Fostoria American Salad Plates, please click the following sponsored link for available Salad Plates on eBay.